mintpepper95/KnowledgeIsPower/DotNet/EFCore/Untitled.md

 `GetCity(int id, bool includePointsOfInterest = false)`
 Here if we mark `includePointsOfInterest` as `[FromBody]` it would not work.
 `[FromBody]` needs to be marked on complex objects.

+##### Searching, Filtering and Paging
+Search is like searching for substring.
+It allows you to search for things that may exist in the collection.
+Filtering is like filtering all cities with name Sydney.
+It allows you to be precise.